ena-infrastructure/specifications/ena-oauth2-chaining.md

 <a name="scope-mapping-across-domains"></a>
 #### 3.5.1.
 Scope Mapping Across Domains

+Scopes are often domain-specific, and this must therefore be taken into account when preparing a call for the cross-domain use case.
+This section specifies how scopes, both represented in a subject token used during token exchange, and when explicitly requested in a token exchange request, should be processed.

-Scopes are often domain specific.
-The right to obtain a cross-domain JWT authorization grant in the originating domain MUST be controlled by a dedicated scope (or equivalent authorization attribute).
-The scopes used in the target domain MAY be different.
-Deployments MUST define a deterministic mapping from originating-domain entitlements to target-domain scopes.
-The originating authorization server MUST NOT assert target-domain authorizations beyond what mapping rules allow.
-The target authorization server MUST evaluate the mapped request according to local policy and MAY further restrict scopes.
+- The right to obtain a cross-domain JWT authorization grant in the originating domain MUST be controlled by scopes or equivalent authorization attributes.

+- The scopes used in the target domain MAY be different.
+In such cases, deployments MUST define a deterministic mapping from originating-domain entitlements to target-domain scopes.
+Whether this mapping is maintained in the originating or target domain is deployment specific.

+- The originating authorization server MUST NOT assert target-domain authorizations beyond what mapping rules allow.

+- The target authorization server MUST evaluate the mapped request according to local policy and MAY further restrict scopes.

 <a name="transcription-of-user-identity-claims"></a>
 #### 3.5.2.
 Transcription of User Identity Claims